AnneLew/MGM/doc/manual.md

 # Model description for simplified CHARISMA version

-## Differences Original model of van Nes 2001
+## Differences to model version of van Nes 2001

 ### Not (yet) multiple species
 The version of the model cannot be executed for multiple species.
 It calculates growth of Biomass, Number of subindividuals, Individual weight and height for two superindividua from the same species, one originated from seeds, one from tubers.